github/codeql/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Building and testing

+1. Install the CodeQL CLI as described in [Getting started with the CodeQL CLI](https://codeql.github.com/docs/codeql-cli/getting-started-with-the-codeql-cli/).

+2. Ensure that `<extraction-root>/codeql` is in your `PATH`.

+3. Clone this repository into `<extraction-root>/codeql-go` and change to this directory.

+4. To build, run `make`.

+5. To run the full test suite, run `make test`.
+This will take approximately one hour.

+6. To run all tests in a directory and its subdirectories, run `codeql test run <directory>`, for example `codeql test run ql/test/query-tests/Security`.

+7. To run an individual test, run `codeql test run <filename>`, where `<filename>` is a `.ql` or `.qlref` file, for example `codeql test run ql/test/query-tests/Security/CWE-020/MissingRegexpAnchor/MissingRegexpAnchor.qlref`.

 ## Adding a new query

 If you have an idea for a query that you would like to share with other CodeQL users, please open a pull request to add it to this repository.